lyonel/pukcab/MANUAL.md

  * scalable filesystem
  * enough memory or swap space (running without swap space is *not* recommended)

-The "scalable filesystem" requirement might seem surprising but, to store backups, you will need a modern filesystem that can gracefully handle thousand and thousand of files per directory, sometimes big, sometimes small.
+The "scalable filesystem" requirement might seem surprising but, to store backups, you will need a modern filesystem that can gracefully handle thousands and thousands of files per directory, sometimes big, sometimes small.

 On Linux, XFS, ext4 and Btrfs are known to work.
+FAT, NTFS or HFS cannot and must not be used.

 Clients
 -------